This dog health insurance guide can help you choose the right health plan for your dog, which could be a lifesaver one day.

 You pay a fixed amount each month (this is called your 'Monthly Premium') to cover your pup or dog for unexpected major veterinary bills.

-There may be a limit as to how much the policy will pay out over a year, or the lifetime of your pet.
+Where it differs is that in most cases you as the owner are need to pay the veterinarian for services and then submit a claim to your pet health insurance company and they will refund you all but the co-pay (taking into account the deductible).
+There may also be a limit as to how much the policy will pay out over a year, or the lifetime of your pet.

 Today there are several different pet insurance companies to choose from (with more appearing all the time), and figuring out which one is best for YOU and YOUR PUP can be a challenge.